BawdyAnarchist/quBSD/Future_Development.md

 USBVM
 	- Create a proper unprivileged user with devd.conf and automounts
 	- Auto remove password from unprivleged usbvm user

+qb_ssh
+	- Needs modified.
+FreeBSD should really be it's own run script like in 0bsdvm

 ### UPGRADES